Jack Ham

-Jack Raphael Ham Jr. (born December 23, 1948) is an American former professional football player who was an outside linebacker for the Pittsburgh Steelers of the National Football League (NFL) from 1971 to 1982.
+Jack Raphael Ham Jr. (born December 23, 1948) is an American former professional football player who was a linebacker for the Pittsburgh Steelers of the National Football League (NFL) from 1971 to 1982.
 He is considered one of the greatest outside linebackers in the history of the NFL.
 Ham was inducted into the Pro Football Hall of Fame in 1988 and the College Football Hall of Fame in 1990.
+He played college football for the Penn State Nittany Lions.
 In mid-2019 the newsletter of the PSU Alumni Association rated Ham first among the 100 greatest athletes, considering all sports and all previous football players, in University history.

-Early years
+Early life

 Ham was born and raised in Johnstown, Pennsylvania, where he attended Bishop McCort High School.
 He continued his education at Massanutten Military Academy in Woodstock, Virginia for a post-graduate season.

-College football
+College career

-Ham played college ball at Penn State.
-In his three years as a starting linebacker, the Nittany Lions had records of 11-0, 11-0, and 7–3.
-In his senior year, 1970, Ham was co-captain, had 91 tackles, four interceptions, and was an All-American.
-He had 251 career tackles, 143 unassisted.
+Ham played college football at Pennsylvania State University, where he also joined the Phi Delta Theta fraternity.
+In his three years as a starting linebacker, the Nittany Lions had records of 11–0, 11–0, and 7–3.
+In his senior year of 1970, Ham was co-captain, recorded 91 tackles and four interceptions, and was an All-American.
+He had 251 career tackles, 143 of them unassisted.
 He blocked three punts in 1968, setting a school record that was not tied until 1989.
 He was inducted into the College Football Hall of Fame in 1990.

 On December 11, 2014, the Big Ten Network included Ham on "The Mount Rushmore of Penn State Football", as chosen by online fan voting.
 Ham was joined in the honor by John Cappelletti, LaVar Arrington and Shane Conlan.